 The table and chart above also include comparisons to Bitcoin and proof-of-work Ethereum.
 It is important to note that the energy consumption of proof-of-work networks is not static and changes day-to-day.
 Estimates can also vary widely between sources.
 The topic attracts nuanced debate(opens in a new tab), not only about the amount of energy consumed, but also about the sources of that energy and the related ethics.
 Energy consumption does not necessarily map precisely to environmental footprint because different projects might use different energy sources, including a lesser or greater proportion of renewables.
 For example, Cambridge Bitcoin Electricity Consumption Index(opens in a new tab) indicates that the Bitcoin network demand could theoretically be powered by gas flaring or electricity that would otherwise be lost in transmission and distribution.
 Ethereum's route to sustainability was to replace the energy-hungry part of the network with a green alternative.

 You can browse energy consumption and carbon emission estimates for many industries on the Cambridge Blockchain Network Sustainability Index site(opens in a new tab).

-For example, on Ethereum, the transaction throughput is not only that of the base layer - it is also the sum of the transaction throughput of all of its "layer 2" rollups.
+On Ethereum, for example, the transaction throughput is not only that of the base layer - it is also the sum of the transaction throughput of all of its "layer 2" rollups.
 Layer 2's are not generally included in calculations, but accounting for the additional energy consumed by sequencers (small) and the number of transactions they process (large) would likely drastically reduce per-transaction estimates.
-This is one reason why comparisons of energy consumption per transaction across platforms can be misleading.
+This is one reason why comparisons of per-transaction energy consumption across platforms can be misleading.